 Posted in: Feature Film, Featured, Film

-Tags: Ángela Molina, black and white, Blancanieves, Brothers’ Grimm, Carmen Belloch, Carmen Segarra, classic, Daniel Giménez Cacho, drama, Emilio Gavira, fantasy, france, Homage, Ignacio Mateos, Inma Cuesta, Josep Maria Pou, Macarena García, Maribel Verdú, Pablo Berger, Pere Ponce, Pere Vall, Ramón Barea, San Sebastian International Film Festival 2012, Sergio Dorado, Silent Film, snow white, Sofía Oria, spain, TIFF 2012
+Tags: Ángela Molina, Black & White, Blancanieves, Brothers’ Grimm, Carmen Belloch, Carmen Segarra, classic, Daniel Giménez Cacho, drama, Emilio Gavira, fantasy, france, Homage, Ignacio Mateos, Inma Cuesta, Josep Maria Pou, Macarena García, Maribel Verdú, Pablo Berger, Pere Ponce, Pere Vall, Ramón Barea, San Sebastian International Film Festival 2012, Sergio Dorado, Silent Film, snow white, Sofía Oria, spain, TIFF 2012